Travel Journals : Sketching & Hand-Made Books

 Travel Sketching Journals have a long history, long before the days of picture postcards or digital cameras.
 Today, they provide a record of a journey, and an opportunity to heighten our skills of observation.
 Travel sketches are both mnemonic and illustrative, whether quick or studied, they need not be more than a few lines and smudges, or may be as closely observed as a fine drawing.
 (Traveling not required, of course, the journal can be used for any kind of drawing or writing!)

 ALICE MCMAHON is an internationally exhibited figurative artist, specializing in pastel portraits and charcoal magic realist drawings in large formats.
 Her work has been shown at the Saatchi Gallery in London and featured in American Artist magazine.
-She is currently represented by the 33 Contemporary Gallery in Chicago.
-Recent work includes a 30"x50" drawing on MDF board being shown by invitation at the 2011 Voices Art Gallery Exhibit in Dubuque's Historic Warehouse District. http://alicemcmahon.com
+Recent work includes a series of greater than life-sized portrait drawings 30"x50" on MDF board. http://alicemcmahon.com